 https://www.facebook.com/groups/femaletravelbloggers/ Female travel blogger network

 Pinterest- Pinterest is the number one driver of traffic to this website.
 It can be time-consuming though, so be prepared.
 I suggest making a list of all the names of the Pinterest boards you would like to create and then actually create each of those boards.
-To me, Pinterest is like an organized craft project (two things I’m horrible at).
+To me, Pinterest is like an organized craft project (two things I’m horrible at, being organized and crafts).
 You want your pins and Pinterest boards to look nice and have great info.
 I use Canva to make my pins.
 It’s free and fabulous.

 To drive traffic to your site, you should join group boards.
 I’m part of a lot of group boards on Pinterest, so if you need an idea of some group boards to try to join, just look at The Wanderlanders profile here.
 Also, if you are starting an expat blog you can join The Wanderlanders Expat Chat group board.
 Just send me an email at email@example.com and I’ll add you.
 You can only put up posts about expat life, though.
 I will delete everything else.
 And, if you piss me off too much I’ll delete you from the board.
 I’m cut throat like that. 🙂

 Anyway, even if you have hardly any followers on Pinterest it doesn’t matter as long as you are part of group boards with a large following.
 It may take some time but with a bit of effort, you can see a huge return on Pinterest.
-To plan out your pins you can use a site called Tailwind.
-Tailwind allows you to save pins ahead of time and then it will pin them at strategic times.
-It’s great.
-You can also check into your Pinterest stats and see which of your pins perform well, who has been following you etc. Game changer for sure!
+To plan out your pins you can use a site called Board Booster.
+In the past I used Tailwind, but then I discovered Board Booster and switched over.
+Board Booster is free up to a certain amount of pins and then it is $5 per month.
+I highly reccommend spending the money on it.
+It takes the time consuming task of posting pins and completely automates it for you.
+Game changer for sure!

 Instagram- I’m personally horrible at staying on top of Instagram.
 To have good success I suggest posting at least once a day and using lots of great hashtags.
 I love to feature all you fab expat bloggers so just tag your photos with the hashtag #wanderlanders for a chance to be reposted on The Wanderlanders Insta page.